jorittmo/singcar/README.md

 ##                                             -1.754857                                              4.804003

 ```
-This can similarily be tested with a Bayesian version of the same test,
+This can similarly be tested with a Bayesian version of the same test,
 yielding approximately (since this test is based on MCMC methods) the same output (Crawford & Garthwaite, 2007).

 ``` r